OISTE/repository/OWGTMCPS.md

 | Device Certificate | If the organization name is included in the certificate, the Registration Authority must verify that the Organization exists and that the certificate subscriber is authorized to enroll for a certificate including the Organization name |

 ### 3.2.3  Authentication of individual identity

+The following subsections describe the required practices for each subscriber certificate type.

 #### 3.2.3.1 For SSL Certificates